Stuart Bingham: World Snooker Champion (2014–18)

 Bingham reached the final of the 2017 Welsh Open, where he played Trump.
 He won the first four frames but trailed 8–7.
 Bingham then won the two frames he needed to claim his fourth ranking title and first since winning the world title.
 In the second round of the World Championship, he lost the first five frames against Kyren Wilson, who beat him 13–10.
 Bingham said he would be working with Terry Griffiths for the following season and would be playing with a new cue.
 However, on 24 October 2017, Bingham was found guilty of breaking World Professional Billiards and Snooker Association rules concerning betting on matches involving himself and other players.
 He received a six-month ban for betting breaches and was ordered to pay £20,000 in costs.
 The ban expired at the end of January 2018.

 Return from ban and Masters champion (2018–present)

 On returning from the ban, Bingham won the 2018 English Open with a 9–7 win over veteran Mark Davis in the final.
 He reached the semi-finals of the UK Championship in December 2018, losing in a deciding frame to Mark Allen.
 At the 2019 Welsh Open, Bingham reached the final but lost 7–9 to Neil Robertson.
 The following month, he won his second ranking title of the season, the Gibraltar Open, beating defending champion Ryan Day 4–1 in the final.

 Bingham reached his first Masters final at the 2020 event.
 He defeated Williams, Wilson and David Gilbert to meet Carter in the final.
 Despite trailing after the first session, Bingham won the match 10–8 to win his second Triple Crown.
-In winning the event, he became the tournament's 24th and oldest winner, superseding Ray Reardon, who was five months younger when he won the 1976 Masters.
+In winning the event, he became the tournament's 24th and then-oldest winner, superseding Ray Reardon, who was five months younger when he won the 1976 Masters.
 He earned £250,000 in prize money.
+Bingham's record as the oldest Masters winner lasted until O'Sullivan won the 2024 Masters aged 48 years and 40 days.

-In November 2020, Bingham made the seventh maximum break of his career in the first round of the 2020 UK Championship, beating Zak Surety by six frames to two.
+In November 2020, Bingham made the seventh maximum break of his career in the first round of the 2020 UK Championship, beating Zak Surety by 6–2.
 However, he lost to Dott in the last 32.
 Despite being Masters champion, Bingham was no longer ranked in the top 16, so had to qualify for the 2021 World Snooker Championship.
-He defeated Luca Brecel 10–5 in the final qualifying round to reach the mainstages.
+He defeated Luca Brecel 10–5 in the final qualifying round to reach the main stage.
 He drew Ding Junhui in the first round, and beat him 10–9.
 In the second round, he defeated Jamie Jones 13–6, and then Anthony McGill in the quarter-finals.
 He played Selby in the semi-final but lost 15–17, accusing Selby of possible gamesmanship.

+At the 2022 World Championship, Bingham defeated Lyu Haotian 10–5 and Kyren Wilson 13–9 to reach the quarter-final stage.
+In his quarter-final against Trump, Bingham led 8–5 before losing eight consecutive frames on the way to an 8–13 defeat.